Fresh Graduate vacancy at The PIND

 PIND’s Peacebuilding Program has as its objectives, the reduction of violence as a key constraint to economic growth in the region.
 The program also operates along two strands; the Integrated Peace and Development Unit (IPDU) and the Partners for Peace (P4P) Project.
 The mission of P4P is to build social capital around peacebuilding across the 9 states of the Niger Delta by amplifying the voices of positive actors, building a grassroots network of self-identified agents of peace, and leveraging that network to achieve sustainable peace in the region.

-organizations through its three components; research, capacity building, and applied learning, aimed at the early targeting and mitigating of potential drivers of instability.
+organizations through its three components; research, capacity building, and applied to learn, aimed at the early targeting and mitigating of potential drivers of instability.
 IPDU has been recognized by stakeholders as a repository of data and research on conflict in the Niger Delta.

 Based on the foregoing, PIND seeks to engage an Intern to support the IPDU.
 The Intern will provide the needed additional human resources in order to improve the quality of IPDU deliverables